MBilalQureshi/Cosmos-beauty-pp4/TESTING.md

 ## Product detail buttons updation

 Product details page buttons was not maintaining state when user goes back from adding an item, go to cart and clicks back button.
 Better solution is to us AJAX and the code I tried is mentioned below which currently did not worked completely.
+By going back means clicking back button from cart to same product.
+If user is redirected here using a link this issue doesn't appears at that point due to the fact that page is reloaded first like normally pages do.

 Inside product_detail.html
 ```